By Udemma Chukwuma

 you along the line.”

-Creative etiquette he says has been neglected by many
+Creative etiquette, he says, has been neglected by many

-artists, this he says is affecting the newcomers.
-“We know what art should be,
+artists; this, he says, is affecting the newcomers.
+“We know what art should be;

-new nomenclatures are being created everyday as contemporary art.
+new nomenclatures are being created every day as contemporary art.
 You have the

 Modern Art, African Art, Traditional Art, new this, new that, and some of these